 What is opioid addiction?

-When someone has an opioid use disorder, he or she becomes physically dependent on opioids, said Laura Zelenak, manager of Community Health, Center for Community Health Advancement (CCHA) at Marshfield Clinic Health System.
+When someone has an opioid use disorder, he or she becomes physically dependent on opioids, said Meagan Pichler, manager of Community Health, Center for Community Health Advancement (CCHA) at Marshfield Clinic Health System.
 CCHA helps develop healthy environments that foster resilient, successful children, youth and families; serves as a catalyst for program design and development; and provides technical assistance and consultation, education and training and other resources to support community health improvement.
 CCHA priorities are community health improvement, like helping to address the opioid crisis and partnering with communities.

 Opioid abuse symptoms can include cravings and sweating, also known as withdrawal.
 When a person has this physical dependence, it can be extremely hard to stop taking opioids.
 Their dependence can interfere with daily routines, including personal relationships or finances, according to the U.S. Department of Health and Human Services.